oozman/omnipay-paymongo/README.md

 ### Credit or Debit Card

-To start processing with Paymongo's Credit or Debit Card.
+To start processing payment via Paymongo's Credit or Debit Card.

 **1. Make an Omnipay Gateway:**
 ```php